conradakunga/Blog/_posts/2025-02-15-using-frozen-collections-for-immutability.md

 Of interest is that this method returns a **set**, which means there will be **no duplicates**.

-A method, [ToFrozenDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.frozen.frozendictionary.tofrozendictionary?view=net-9.0), also exists that achieves the same result as a generic dictionary.
+A method, [ToFrozenDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.frozen.frozendictionary.tofrozendictionary?view=net-9.0), also exists that achieves the same result, but for a generic dictionary.

 ### TLDR